 About David Pitre

 David's focus on simplicity and listening to employees’ ideas are key principles of Davis & Company's employee-centric approach.
 He leads our consulting team to ensure we’re delivering innovative solutions for our clients’ internal communication challenges.
 As our measurement practice leader, David also helps our clients demonstrate the value of their work.
-He is author of How to conduct Employee focus groups (2017) and writes about measuring employee communication on the Davis & Company blog.
+He is the author of Change communication made easy (2019), How to conduct Employee focus groups (2017) and writes about measuring employee communication on the Davis & Company blog.

 An experienced speaker on communication issues, David has conducted workshops for The Conference Board, International Association of Business Communicators, Society for Human Resource Management and Institute of Communications and Advertising.

 He holds a bachelor’s degree in instructional media from Ryerson University (Toronto) and an MBA in design management from the University of Westminster (U.K.).